"Please be aware that from now on GridKa-CA certificates will be issued only on Monday, Wednesday and Friday afternoon."

 A Grid user certificate can be seen as an analogy to a passport, whereas the VO membership compares to a visa.

 If you observe problems to obtain a proxy via 'voms-proxy-init', inspect your certificate as described at the bottom of this pages.

-In Germany Grid user certificates are issued by the GermanGrid certification authority (CA) at GridKa in Karlsruhe.
-The GridKa CA is part of the The International Grid Trust Federation (ITGF) hence Grid user certificates are accepted by all Grid sites in the in WLCG.
-In order to facilitate the request procedure, many institutions in Germany operated registration authorities (RA) which take over the necessary paper-work on behalf of the CA.
+In Germany Grid user certificates are issued by the GermanGrid Certification Authority (CA) at GridKa in Karlsruhe.
+The GridKa CA is part of the The International Grid Trust Federation (IGTF) hence Grid user certificates are accepted by all Grid sites in WLCG.
+In order to facilitate the request procedure, many institutions in Germany operated Registration Authorities (RA) which take over the necessary paper-work on behalf of the CA.

 In the past the DESY RA approved Grid user certificate request also for guest scientist permanently located at DESY because their home institutions/countries did not have CAs.
 Since all institutions/countries do have CAs, please refer to The International Grid Trust Federation (ITGF) to find the relevant CA of your home institution.

 Non-DESY users in Germany might find their responsible RA in the RA List of GridKa.

 Users with non-German home institutions refer to ITGF.

 - You must be a member (registered employee and DESY email address) of DESY, the University of Hamburg (Campus Bahrenfeld), or the European XFEL.
 The support staff will check the DESY Identity and Access Management (IAM) system for your name.

 - If this is not applicable, please request the certificate from your home institute; also students!
 The following procedure then will not apply to you.